Giftbit/lightrail-client-java/README.md

 The following features are supported in this version:

-- Gift Cards: balance-check, charge, and fund.
+- Gift Cards: create, retrieve, balance-check, charge, and fund.
 - Account Credits: create, retrieve, balance-check, charge, and fund.

 Note that the Lightrail API supports many other features and we are working on covering them in this library.
 For a complete picture of Lightrail API features check out the [Lightrail API documentation](https://www.lightrail.com/docs/).

 ## Usage ##

-Before using any other parts of the library, you need to set up your Lightrail API key:
+Before using any parts of the library, you need to set up your Lightrail API key:

 ```java
 Lightrail.apiKey = "<your lightrail API key>";